michelbierlaire/biogeme/docs/source/index.rst

 Examples
 ~~~~~~~~

-For beginners, we recommend to look at the Swissmetro examples:
+For beginners, we recommend to look at the Swissmetro examples: :ref:`sphx_glr_auto_examples_swissmetro`

 .. toctree::
   :maxdepth: 2